sveken/nicetube/README.md

 Then place the cookies.txt file inside the folder you are mapping with docker or next to nicetube if running stand alone.
 Standalone flag is ``-cookie thefilehere.txt``
 ## Known issues / TODO

-- ~~I want the docker image to be smaller.~~ Due to depencies it has been reduced as much possible.
+- ~~I want the docker image to be smaller.~~ - Due to depencies it has been reduced as much possible.
 - Logging read out is open to improvments.
-- Add Arm version of docker image
+- ~~Add Arm version of docker image~~ - Added.
-- ~~webUI for other uses~~ Added with 1.0 Beta
+- ~~webUI for other uses~~ - Added with 1.0 Beta
+- Add Music to OGG support so users can import media that plays as a audio file directly into world.
+Depending on Mod Support